danneu/telegram-chatgpt-bot/README.md

 -   [x] **Language/voice selection**. `/voice` gives you a inline menu for quickly changing the bot's voice + language.
 -   [x] **Language autodetection**.
 If the bot is responding in a language different from the one configured with `/voice`, it uses a default voice in that language instead of forcing, for example, a Spanish voice to butcher German.
 -   [x] **Streaming updates**.
 Similar to ChatGPT's online UI, tokens show up in the Telegram message as the bot receives them.
+-   [x] **Custom system prompt**.
+Configure a custom system prompt for the current chat.
+-   [x] Automatically change voice/language according to user prompt language.
     -   This is implemented by repeatedly updating the message as tokens are received.
 -   [ ] Group chat support.
 (Still need to figure out how it should work)
--   [ ] Automatically change voice/language according to user prompt language.

 ## Why Telegram?